 If you have not noticed the term “mindfulness” popping up everywhere over the past few years in America, perhaps you have not been paying attention.
 Mindfulness is all the rage in healthcare and education, among other areas.
 But what is mindfulness?
 Where does it come from?
 And what are its goals?
 Mindfulness sounds like something good, right?
 Like eating your broccoli or getting more exercise.
 Perhaps it is like being smart or wise.
 Who would not want to be mindful?

 What does it look like?
 If you are sitting cross-legged with your eyes closed, meditating on the present moment (i.e. on your breath), and non-judgmentally acknowledging your thoughts and feelings, you are probably practicing mindfulness.
-Mindfulness is a religious term from the Pali language, referring to first of the seven factors of enlightenment, meaning the “awareness” of Buddhist beliefs.
+Mindfulness is a religious term from the Pali language, referring to the seventh aspect of the Eightfold Path of enlightenment, meaning the “awareness” of Buddhist beliefs.
 Its regular practice is believed to lead to enlightenment or nirvana (realization of the non-self or emptiness; escaping reincarnation).
 Essentially it is a substitute for and the very opposite of Christian beliefs about biblical meditation and prayer.

 Unfortunately, most Americans are completely ignorant about what mindfulness really is.
 Let us take a moment for a quick peek behind the metaphysical curtain.
 Mindfulness has been carefully packaged and marketed in America primarily through the work of Dr. Jon Kabat-Zinn, the creator of Mindfulness-Based Stress Reduction (MBSR).
 Zinn, envisioned MBSR as a way to “take the heart of something as meaningful, as sacred if you will, as Buddha-dharma and bring it into the world in a way that doesn’t dilute, profane or distort it, but at the same time is not locked into a culturally and tradition-bound framework that would make it absolutely impenetrable to the vast majority of people.”
 While Zinn’s other promoters have attempted to camouflage the religious roots and purposes of MBSR, according to Zinn himself the “particular techniques” taught in MBSR are “merely launching platforms” for “direct experience of the noumenous, the sacred, the Tao, God, the divine, Nature, silence, in all aspects of life,” resulting in a “flourishing on this planet akin to a second, and this time global, Renaissance, for the benefit of all sentient beings and our world” (emphasis added).